Sexual orientation: Social hypotheses

-Social factors

 There is no substantive evidence to support the suggestion that early childhood experiences, parenting, sexual abuse, or other adverse life events influence sexual orientation.
 Hypotheses for the impact of the post-natal social environment on sexual orientation are weak, especially for males.
 Parental attitudes may affect whether or not children openly identify with their sexual orientation.
 Though it has since been found to be based on prejudice and misinformation, it was once thought that homosexuality was the result of faulty psychological development, resulting from childhood experiences and troubled relationships, including childhood sexual abuse.
 Such hypotheses "have been associated with highly charged political, moral and theological grounds for wanting to believe that it can".

 Influences: professional organizations' statements

 The American Academy of Pediatrics in 2004 stated:

 The American Psychological Association, the American Psychiatric Association, and the National Association of Social Workers in 2006 stated:

 The Royal College of Psychiatrists in 2007 stated:

 The American Psychiatric Association stated in 2011:

 A legal brief dated September 26, 2007, and presented on behalf of the American Psychological Association, California Psychological Association, American Psychiatric Association, National Association of Social Workers, and National Association of Social Workers, California Chapter, stated: